akbargherbal/audio-scripts/README.md

 MIT License - Feel free to use these scripts for any purpose.

 ---
-Created by [Your Name] - For audio professionals who value their time 🎵
+Created by Akbar Gherbal - For audio professionals who value their time 🎵